vitamins/archinstaller/README.md

 ## Other
 ### Partitioning
-Only GPT, not MBR, is supported as partition table.
 A simple partitioning tool that creates partitions as well as filesystems is included in the script.
 It is controlled by variables in the configuration file.
 If you want to create more advanced partition layouts, see paragraph "Manual Partitioning".
 The partition sizes are set via variables "swap_size", "root_size", and "home_size".
-The size must consist of a number with the letter K for Kib, M for Mib, G for Gib or T for Tib appended.
+The size is in the format of number + letter.
+K stands for Kib, M for Mib, G for Gib and T for Tib.

+- The Master Boot Record (MBR) is erased.
+- A new empty GUID Partition Table (GPT) is created.
+- For BIOS booting, a separate boot partition with ext2 filesystem is created, and mounted at /boot.
+- For BIOS booting and GRUB, a BIOS boot partition is created.
+- For UEFI booting a EFI System partition (ESP) with FAT32 filesystem is created, and mounted at /boot.

-The order of the partitions is from first to last ESP, swap, root, and home.
+The order of the partitions is from first to last ESP/BIOSboot, boot, swap, root, home.

 #### Examples
 A list of possible partition layouts that can be created by archinstaller.
-For simplification UEFI System partition and BIOS Boot partition have been left out of the examples.
-Default options are included in (brackets).
+For simplification ESP, BIOSboot and boot partition have been left out of the examples.

 <pre>
 0. example: